The X Factor (New Zealand TV series) series 2: Berating of contestant

 During the first live show, Kills bullied and humiliated Joe Irvine during the judges' comments, stating that there was "a doppelganger in our midst".
-Kills called out Irvine on his apparent copying of her husband, Willy Moon's hairstyle and dress sense.
+Kills called out Irvine on his apparent copying of the dress sense and hairstyle of her husband, Willy Moon.
 Kills deemed the contestant a "laughing stock", overtly "cheesy" and "disgusting".
 Moon continued her rant, saying that Irvine was "like Norman Bates dressing up in his mother's clothing, it's just a little bit creepy".
 Viewer response to the comments was overwhelmingly negative, with some calling for Kills and Moon to be fired from the show mid-series, some calling them out on their hypocrisy about originality and others simply stating the comments to be disgusting themselves.
 A Facebook page demanding the two be fired was set up on 15 March 2015, and within twelve hours had amassed over 50,000 likes.
 The incident led to criticism from the show's sponsors, franchise owner and fellow judges.

 Moon and Kills were both fired from the show the day after the incident and left Auckland for Los Angeles.
 Upon arrival in Los Angeles, Kills made her first public comments on the controversy by wishing luck to Joe Irvine and those in her former category luck in the competition, dismissing the idea of a "manufactured conspiracy" and also stated that "there are many sides to this story".
 The following day both Kills and Moon made further comments via Twitter, with Kills explicitly apologising to Joe Irvine, while Moon wished him luck in the competition.
 Kills and Moon were replaced by former X Factor Australia judge Natalie Bassingthwaighte and New Zealand-born drummer Shelton Woolright respectively with immediate effect from the second live show.